 Where to Play

-For a taste of big-city life in an otherwise sleepy island, visit the capital of Cagliari.
+For a taste of big city life in an otherwise sleepy island, visit the capital of Cagliari.
 You’ll be welcomed with the familiar buzz of Vespas as they zoom past you and the constant roar of locals enjoying a leisurely lunch.
-The Castello, the medieval walled quarter perched high above town, offers some of the beach city views, and Poetto beach gives you a taste of local life and a view of the thousands of flamingos who call it home.
+The Castello, the medieval walled quarter perched high above town, offers some of the best city views, and Poetto beach gives you a taste of local life and a view of the thousands of flamingos who call it home.

 For shoppers, Via Roma and Via Giuseppe Manno in Cagliari offer a mix of both affordable and high-end shopping.
 In exclusive Porto Cervo, shopping is a religion, and you’ll find dozens of boutiques and stores selling expensive beachwear and accessories in the town’s main piazzetta, or main square.
-Olbia, which is also home to the airport, has a more granola vibe, with budget-friendly shops with a more earthy look and feel.
-Stop into the markets on Tuesdays and Sundays on Corso Umberto for a look (and a taste) of the area’s unique goods.
+Olbia, which is also home to the airport, has a more granola vibe, home to budget-friendly shops with an earthy look and feel.
+Stop into the markets on Tuesdays and Sundays on Corso Umberto for a look (and taste) of the area’s unique goods.